 Brown the ground meat with some garlic powder and salt.

 Add in the tomato sauce of your choice, along with the herbs.

 Let it simmer for 5-10 minutes, taste and adjust seasoning to your personal taste.
 Choose your cheese sauce and prepare:

 Dairy Free 'Cheese' Mix I - Puree all ingredients except the shredded cheese in a food processor until they are silky smooth (and if you are feeling creative, add some herbs in here too for added pizazz.
-Oregano, basil, thyme, Italian Seasoning are all good options).
+Oregano, basil, thyme, Italian Seasoning, garlic are all good options).
 Scrape the sides down as needed, and only add additional water, 1 tablespoon at a time if needed.
 When smooth, add the dairy free cheese, and pulse a couple of times to mix.

 Put a ladleful of red sauce to coat the bottom of the pan...this is a little trick so the noodles don't stick to the bottom.

 Then layer the noodles, then cheese mix, then red sauce, and repeat until ingredients are used up.
 NOTE: the layers don't need to be completely covered, it will all melt and blend together in the oven, promise, DOLLOPS WORK GREAT!!)